 Stock up on Vitamin B

 Sara Panton, the co-founder of Vitruvi aromatherapy, swears by evening prevention after a night of drinking: "If I've been drinking a little too much and I am coherent enough to remember, I take a vitamin B-complex supplement before bed and turn on my bedside diffuser filled with essential oils.
 The vitamin B always makes me feel a little more alert in the morning while the lavender, tea-tree, and Frankincense essential oils diffusing beside my bed help with nausea and get me to sleep faster."

 DuBoise seconds the theory: "Because drinking alcohol depletes B vitamins from your body, take a B-complex supplement or load up on healthy plant-based foods like bananas, leafy greens, almonds, and avocado as soon as you can."

-While hitting the gym may feel like the last thing you want to be doing after a long night out, science suggests it's also the best thing you could do, and successful people agree.
-Vanessa Packer, founder of ModelFIT, is the first one to sing the praises of a hungover workout: "I push myself to a workout.
+Vanessa Packer, the founder of subscription exercise provider ModelFIT (now JetSweat), is the first one to sing the praises of a hungover workout: "I push myself to a workout.
 More often than not, I'll go for the extra challenge (like a double) and sweat any previous night's activities right out.
-While sometimes it feels like an impossible task, I always feel better after the fact so it's worth it."
+While sometimes it feels like an impossible task, I always feel better after the fact, so it's worth it."